connorpalermo/slouch-messenger/README.md

 Twilio for SMS notifications

 HOSTING:
-Client side is hosted as a static site Google Cloud Storage
+Client side is hosted as a static site on Google Cloud Storage
 Service side is containerized and hosted on Google Cloud Run
 Integrated with Google Cloud Source Repositories for CI/CD